TCI Founder — Katherine Ruth (Kae) Sumner Einfeldt

 The founder and inspiration of Tall Clubs International was a woman named Kae Sumner Einfeldt; she was active in the organization from it’s inception until her passing in 1996, and was a popular figure at tall club events and conventions.

-Kae was born May 19th, 1916 in Oakland, California, the only child of Roy Calvin Sumner and Ada (Frasier) Sumner.
+Kae was born May 19, 1916 in Oakland, California, the only child of Roy Calvin Sumner and Ada (Frasier) Sumner.
 The family moved frequently, living in Riverside, Pasadena and San Diego.
-Later she took a job at the Walt Disney Studio as an artist in the ink and paint and special effects departments.
-During that time she worked on the famous animated film "Snow White and the Seven Dwarfs", an interesting irony for a woman of six feet two inches.
-In all, she worked at six hollywood studios including the Popeye studio, and work with the war department during WWII.
+Later she took a job at the Walt Disney Studio as an artist in the ink-and-paint, and special effects departments.
+During that time she worked on the famous animated film “Snow White and the Seven Dwarfs,” an interesting irony for a woman of six-foot-three!
+In all, she worked at six Hollywood studios including the studio that produced Popeye.
+During WWII she went to work with the U.S. War Department.

-TCI was started when she approached the Los Angeles Times with an idea for an article, which she wrote under the pen name Kae Krysler.
+TCI was started when Kae approached the Los Angeles Times with an idea for an article about life as a tall woman, which she wrote under the pen name Kae Krysler.
 As an after thought, she added a note asking other tall people to contact her, suggesting they get together to discuss the woes and joys of being tall.
-Eight people responded, and later formed the what was to be known as "the Longfellows Club" and was later changed to the California Tip Toppers Club.
+Eight people responded, and later formed the what was to be known as “the Longfellows Club” and was later changed to the California Tip Toppers Club.
 This club is still in existence.
-(Download Kaye's original article here.)
+(Read Kaye’s original article here.)